-1. Each officer shall receive training in operation of the body-worn cameras and personal recording devices prior to their issuance and use being issued a body-worn camera or personal recording device.
+1. Each officer shall receive training in operation of the body-worn cameras and personal recording devices prior to being issued a body-worn camera or personal recording device.
 Police supervisors will have training available which will be conducted by University Police and the Director of Physical Security and Law Enforcement Technology, regarding the operation of the system.
-Those supervisors thatwho are required to use and interact with the system shall receive the training.
+Those supervisors who are required to use and interact with the system shall receive the training.